Specify Application-Specific Signal Properties

 Open a model.

-In the Simulink Toolstrip, on the Modeling tab, click Model Explorer.
+In the Simulink Toolstrip, on the Modeling tab, in the Design gallery, click Type Editor.

-In the Model Hierarchy pane of the Model Explorer, select the storage location for the
+In the Sources pane of the Type Editor, select the storage location for the

 Simulink.ValueTypeobject.
 For example, if the model uses a data dictionary, select the data dictionary.
 Otherwise, select the base workspace.